 Confidentiality is information about a person that will not be disclosed directly or indirectly to anyone else without that person's prior expressed consent.
 The information provided by applicants in their applications is protected by the Privacy Act and is made available to external assessors for reviewing purposes only.
 The use of this information for any other purpose is a breach of the Privacy Act and could result in a CIHR investigation and/or report to the federal Privacy Commissioner's Office.

-CIHR instructs committee members to not approach or communicate in any way with applicants, or anyone outside of the committee, any information relating to the review of a specific application, or offer opinions on the applicant’s chances of success or failure.
-In turn, applicants are not to contact committee members, including the Chairs and Scientific Officers, regarding the status of their applications (for example ratings).
+Committee members are not to approach or communicate in any way with applicants, or anyone outside of the committee, regarding any information relating to the review of a specific application, or offer opinions on the applicant’s chances of success or failure.
+In turn, applicants are not to contact committee members, including the Chairs and Scientific Officers, regarding the status of their applications (for example, ratings).

 By law, applicants have access to their own application files.
 Therefore, all written materials used in evaluating an application are made available to the applicants when they are notified of CIHR's funding decision for a competition.

 The identity of the reviewers will not be revealed to the applicants.
 However, a list of review committee members is typically published on the CIHR website 60 days after the approval of funding of a competition.